jeras/verilator/docs/guide/faq.rst

 the closing semicolon.
 Then scope into the C++ class to read the value of the signal, as you would any other member variable.

-Signals are the smallest of 8-bit unsigned chars (equivalent to uint8_t), 16-bit unsigned shorts (uint16_t), 32-bit unsigned longs (uint32_t), or 64-bit unsigned long longs (uint64_t) that fits the width of the signal.
+Signals are the smallest of 8-bit :code:`unsigned char`s (equivalent to :code:`uint8_t`), 16-bit :code:`unsigned short`s (:code:`uint16_t)`,
+32-bit :code:`unsigned long`s (:code:`uint32_t`), or 64-bit
+:code:`unsigned long long`s (:code:`uint64_t)`` that fits the width of
+the signal.
-Generally, you can use just uint32_t's for 1 to 32 bits, or uint64_t for 1 to 64 bits, and the compiler will properly up-convert smaller entities.
-Note even signed ports are declared as unsigned; you must sign extend yourself to the appropriate signal width.
+Generally, you can use just :code:`uint32_t`s for 1 to 32 bits, or :code:`uint64_t`` for 1 to 64 bits, and the compiler will properly up-convert smaller entities.
+Note even signed ports are declared as :code:`unsigned`; you must sign extend yourself to the appropriate signal width.

-Signals wider than 64 bits are stored as an array of 32-bit uint32_t's.
+Signals wider than 64 bits are stored as an array of 32-bit :code:`uint32_t`s.
-Thus to read bits 31:0, access signal[0], and for bits 63:32, access signal[1].
+Thus to read bits 31:0, access :code:`signal[0]`, and for bits 63:32, access :code:`signal[1]`.
 Unused bits (for example bit numbers 65-96 of a 65-bit vector) will always be zero.
 If you change the value you must make sure to pack zeros in the unused bits or core-dumps may result, because Verilator strips array bound checks where it believes them to be unnecessary to improve performance.

-In the SYSTEMC example above, if you had in our.v:
+In the SystemC example above, if you had in :file:`our.v`:

  .. code-block:: sv

       input clk /*verilator public*/;
       // Note the placement of the semicolon above

-From the sc_main.cpp file, you'd then:
+From the :file:`sc_main.cpp` file, you'd then:

  .. code-block:: C++